MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Export-ModuleMember.md

 ### -Variable

 Specifies the variables that are exported from the script module file.
-Enter the variable names, without a dollar sign.
+Enter the variable names, without a dollar sign character (`$`).
 Wildcard characters are permitted.

 ```yaml
 Type: System.String[]